Canon EF 28-90mm f/4-5.6 II USM Lens Review

 It is very cheap - in cost, in build quality and in optical results.

 Starting with a plastic mount, the Canon EF 28-90mm f/4-5.6 II USM Lens cuts a lot of corners.
-Of course, this corner-cutting results in a very cheap price tag.
+Of course, this corner-cutting results in a cheap price tag.
 It also results in a small and light package - even lighter than the Canon EF 28-80mm II Lens.
 Most of the other goodies are also missing including a distance window.

 Although it sports "USM" (Ultrasonic Motor) in its moniker, the Canon EF 28-90mm f/4-5.6 II USM Lens utilizes the lesser Micro-USM - not Canon's superb Ring-USM.
 The 28-90 USM does focus quickly and quietly.
 It does not provide FTM (Full Time Manual) focusing.
 In fact, the tiny MF (Manual Focus) ring is difficult to use and is located on the extending portion of the lens barrel.